 Prepare for an exciting career in the fast-growing pharmacy field through a Pharmacy Technician Certification Board (PTCB) recognized program.
 This 80-hour course is designed to provide students with the knowledge and skills necessary to work in a community or hospital pharmacy setting.
 Students will be prepared to assist the pharmacist in all daily pharmacy tasks.
 It will also provide necessary communication skills for interactions with patients as well as other healthcare professionals.
 The course includes 80 hours of classroom instruction for retail and institutional pharmacy practices and support for calculations and preparation for the National Certification exams.
 Students will have an optional externship component in a retail pharmacy location available as a part of the course fee.

 We offer multiple classes, including Saturdays and allows flexibility for our students to continue working while being prepared for their next career.
 The classes are offered during fall, spring and summer semester.
-We are currently enrolling for the Spring 2021 semester.
+We are currently enrolling for the Fall 2021 semester.
 Please contact email@example.com and receive information on the next Pharmacy Technician program!

 Students are required to attend this introduction before attending the Pharmacy Technician course.
 Topics covered include course logistics, expectations and an overview of curriculum, including examples of mathematics used in the field.
 The information session is free and registration is preferred.